cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ ./simd keys show b9lab
 ```

+A cosmos-sdk blockchain relies on validators to produce blocks.
+Validators are normally added and removed through an on-chain governance process, but initially there is no validator to generate the block in which such a transaction might exist.
+Your chain needs an account for bootstrapping purposes.

-Now we need to add this key/account to the genesis file:
+Add your key (also know as an account) to the genesis file:

 ```bash
 $ ./simd add-genesis-account b9lab 100000000stake
 ```

-the suffix stake in the amount is configured in the genesis file and is the unit for the tokens in this chain.
-You can check it with:
+The suffix, stake appended to the amount and configured in the genesis file is the unit for the tokens in this chain.
+This command `100000000` to your account.
+Check it with:

 ```bash
 $ cat ~/.simapp/config/genesis.json | grep -A 2 -B 2 stake
 ```

-So because our blockchain is not running now, we need to include transactions in the genesis file.
+Because your blockchain is not actually running yet, you need to include bootstrap transactions in the genesis file.

-Note: We need the 2/3 threshold for validation, so we will stake 70000000stake of our 100000000stake in the b9lab account we just created.
+Note: In this scenario, you will need the 2/3 threshold for validation, so you will stake 70000000stake of our 100000000stake in the b9lab account we just created.

 ```bash
 $ ./simd gentx b9lab 70000000stake --chain-id test-chain-rT4wZY
 Genesis transaction written to "/Users/muratoener/.simapp/config/gentx/gentx-cf6bff39bb84da39d214138ebba8bcba4ccb848d.json"
 ```

-Let us update our genesis file:
+Update your genesis file:

 ```bash
 $ ./simd collect-gentxs